nubenetes/awesome-kubernetes/docs/kubernetes.md

 ### Krew, a plugin manager for kubectl plugins
 * [Krew 🌟](https://krew.sigs.k8s.io/) is the plugin manager for kubectl command-line tool.
 * [itnext.io: Extending Kubernetes Cluster; Kubectl Plugins and Krew](https://itnext.io/extending-kubernetes-cluster-kubectl-plugins-and-krew-547a8bc839a3)
+* [darumatic.com: Improve Kubectl Command with Krew 🌟](https://darumatic.com/blog/improve_kubectl_command_with_krew) Krew is a tool that aims to ease plugin discovery, installation, upgrade, and removal on multiple operating systems.
+This article will show you how easy it is to grab and experiment with existing plugins.
 * kubectl trace is now on the krew index!!
 Go install it now!
     ```bash
     kubectl krew install trace